abacef/pdfium-java/README.md

 ## Using

+Currently, I have only bundled the linux x86_64 binary, so if you want to use it on another platform, let me know.
+It is as simple as adding a binary to an aptly named folder.

 I hope to deploy this to maven central in the future.
 I may have done that by the time you are reading this.
 If so, download it using maven like so

 ```xml